A start-up’s journey into SEO: Lessons and solutions

 Visibility is critical for a start-up or a smaller business going up against more established firms and many fail because they don’t achieve the visibility necessary to sustain them.
 SEO is a winner for start-ups because it’s a cost-effective solution to the visibility challenge and over time you are likely to see a good ROI.

 SEO builds customer engagement, enabling smaller businesses to compete with much larger ones and demonstrate to potential investors their potential.
 It also builds trust and credibility in the eyes of the search engines and customers.
-61% of marketers say that improving SEO and growing organic presence (ie relying on your website content rather than paying for pay-per-click advertising) is their top inbound marketing priority so there is little doubt that SEO is a powerful marketing tool.
-Yet many new businesses fail to think about SEO from the start, when they are having their website built.
+61% of marketers say that improving SEO and applying effective SEO strategies results in growing organic presence (i.e. relying on your website content rather than paying for pay-per-click advertising) is their top inbound marketing priority so there is little doubt that SEO is a powerful marketing tool.
+Yet many new businesses fail to think about SEO and SEO strategies from the start, when they are having their website built.

 Establishing good SEO from the start